-Failure to comply with applicable regulatory requirements, including those applicable to the conduct of our clinical trials, can result in enforcement action by the FDA, which may lead to any of the following sanctions:
+Failure to comply with applicable regulatory requirements may result in enforcement action by the FDA, which may lead to any of the following sanctions:

-- warning letters;
+- · warning letters:

-- fines and civil penalties;
+- · fines and civil penalties;

 - unanticipated expenditures;

 - delays in approving or refusal to approve our applications, including supplements;

-- withdrawal of FDA approval;
+- · withdrawal of FDA approval;

-- product recall or seizure;
+- · product recall or seizure;

-- interruption of production;
+- · interruption of production;

-- operating restrictions;
+- · operating restrictions;

-- injunctions; and
+- · injunctions; and

-- criminal prosecution.
+- · criminal prosecution.

 Our contract manufacturers, specification developers, and some suppliers of components are also required to manufacture our products in compliance with current Good Manufacturing Practices ("cGMP") requirements set forth in the QSR.
 The QSR requires a quality system for the design, manufacture, packaging, labeling, storage, installation and servicing of marketed devices, and includes extensive requirements with respect to quality management and organization, device design, equipment, purchase and handling of components, production and process controls, packaging and labeling controls, device evaluation, distribution, installation, complaint handling, servicing, and record keeping.
 The FDA enforces the QSR through periodic unannounced inspections that may include the manufacturing facilities of our subcontractors.
 We expect that our subcontractors' manufacturing facilities will be subject to domestic and international regulatory inspection and review.
-If the FDA believes any of our contract manufacturers, require recall of our products, refuse to approve new marketing applications, institute legal proceedings to detain or seize products, enjoin future violations, or assess civil and criminal penalties against us or our officers or other employees.
+If the FDA believes any of our contract manufacturers or regulated suppliers are not in compliance with these requirements, it can shut down the manufacturing operations of our contract manufacturers, require recall of our products, refuse to approve new marketing applications, institute legal proceedings to detain or seize products, enjoin future violations, or assess civil and criminal penalties against us or our officers or other employees.
 Any such action by the FDA would have a material adverse effect on our business.
 We cannot assure you that we will be able to comply with all applicable FDA regulations.